GluuFederation/docs-ce-prod/docs/source/installation-guide/cluster.md

 ## Introduction
 If you have requirements for high availability (HA) or failover, follow the instructions below to manually configure multi-master replication (MMR) across multiple Gluu Servers.

 Gluu also offers a tool to automate the steps below, called [Cluster Manager](https://gluu.org/docs/cm).
-Cluster Manager is licensed under the [Gluu Support license](https://github.com/GluuFederation/cluster-mgr/blob/master/LICENSE), which requires a Gluu support contract for use *in production*.
+Cluster Manager is licensed under the [Gluu Support license](https://github.com/GluuFederation/cluster-mgr/blob/master/LICENSE), which requires a Gluu support contract for use in production.
 All organizations may use Cluster Manager for development purposes.

 ## Concept